SAKryukov/dotnet-solution-structure/articles/article0.2.md

 }
 ```

-This technique is very useful, because it helps to isolate string resources from the code using them.
+This technique is very useful because it helps to isolate string resources from the code using them.
 However, when we need to globalize resources, it cannot help us at all, because it has an apparent *ad hoc* use.
 In every case, it works on a concrete set of arguments with concrete names.
 We need a mechanism to abstract out both set of arguments and the format string, so the format string could be different in different localizations, but applicable to the same set of arguments.

 Such a mechanism does exist, and this is the mechanism of `string.Format`.
 It uses numeric format notation "...{0}, {1}, {2}...".
 Can it be used?
 Certainly, and we don't need to invent anything specific to XAML.
 We would just define the format string in XAML and use it in the way people used it before.